SmithsonianWorkshops/2018-06-12-nmnh/_episodes/04-introduction.md

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Some of the data we're going to be working with is quite large, and we're also going to be using several bioinformatics packages in later lessons to work with this data.
 To avoid having to spend time downloading the data and downloading and installing all of the software, we're going to be working with data on Hydra.

 You can log-in to Hydra using the instructions [here](https://confluence.si.edu/display/HPC/Logging+into+Hydra).

 After loging on, you will see a screen showing something like this:

 ~~~
-Last login: Wed May 30 09:27:19 2018 from nmnh-l31266.us.sinet.si.edu
 ---------------------------------------------------------------------------
  Welcome to the SI/HPC cluster Hydra-4 (Rocks 6.2/SideWinder, CentOS 6.9)
 ---------------------------------------------------------------------------